gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 ### Introduction

-Quickly launch a new marketing site or add CMS-powered pages to your existing site using our Pages.
+Quickly launch a new marketing site or add CMS-powered pages to your existing site using Pages.

-## Creating a single page(home page)
+## Creating a single page (home page)

 ### Introduction

-Quickly launch a new marketing site or add [CMS-powered pages](https://buttercms.com/gatsbyjs-cms/) to your existing site using our Pages.
+Quickly launch a new marketing site or add [CMS-powered pages](https://buttercms.com/gatsbyjs-cms/) to your existing site using Pages.

 ### Create a single Page